fauzanreskyabdulloh2005-art/fauzanreskyabdulloh2005-art/README.md

-# Hi there 👋
+# Hello there 👋

 ## About Me
 My name is **Fauzan Resky Abdulloh**.
-I’m passionate about continuous learning, coding, and exploring new ideas that can make life easier and more efficient.
+It Doesn’t Matter How It’s Done.
+It Doesn’t Matter What Needs To Be Sacrificed.
+In This World, Winning Is Everything.

 ## 🌱 What am I interested in learning?
 I’m currently interested in learning:
 - Python for scientific computing and automation
 - Data analysis and visualization
-- Web development and backend frameworks
 - Numerical methods and applied mathematics

 ## 💻 What am I working on?
 At the moment, I’m working on:
-- Creating small projects in Python to strengthen my programming logic
 - Practicing numerical methods step by step without relying on coding first
 - Exploring how to apply computational methods to real-world problems